Vencord/Installer/README.md

 ### Building from source

-You need the go compiler and gcc (MinGW on Windows).
+You need the go compiler and gcc.

 On Linux you also need some dependencies: